-Construction 5.2.1 Erosion Control Ordinance Yes The LRGVSWTF developed an Erosion Control Ordinance and/or an Order (non-traditional MS4s) for various activities to comply with the construction control TPDES requirements.
+Table 3.0d BMP General Assessment (All MS4s) MCM(s) ВМР BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain.)
+All BMPs in the SWMP are deemed appropriate, evaluated as cost effective, provide dissemination of information to the MEP, and promote mitigation/minimization of discharged pollutants.
+Select highlights are noted below.
+Construction 5.2.1 Erosion Control Ordinance Yes The LTSTF developed an Erosion Control Ordinance and/or an Order (non- traditional MS4s) for various activities to comply with the construction control TPDES requirements.
 The MS4s adopted this ordinance, or a variation of the ordinance, and/or identified an existing similar ordinance to assure compliance with the TPDES rules.
 The MS4s have the legal authority to develop ordinances and amend as needed.
 The MS4s will continue to work with local partnerships in evaluating and implementing this ordinance.
 This ordinance includes engineering, construction and post-construction requirements that focus on erosion control.
 Furthermore, the ordinance regulates construction site stormwater runoff controls that reduce pollutants in stormwater runoff.
-Moreover, the ordinance stipulates sanctions to ensure compliance, to the extent allowable under Federal, State or local law.
+Moreover, the ordinance stipulates sanctions to ensure compliance, to the extent allowable under Federal, State, or local law.
 Non-traditional MS4s will adopt interlocal agreements with neighboring MS4s as required under the new rules.
 The ordinance regulates construction activities that result in land disturbance of greater than or equal to one (1) acre pursuant to the TPDES regulations.
 Reduction of pollutants in stormwater discharges from construction activity disturbing less than one acre is included in the program if that construction activity is part of a larger common plan of development that would disturb one (1) acre or more.
 The BMP will comply with the small and large construction site definition, and other elements of the MCM#5.
 The MS4 legal department or attorney will be required to review any new ordinance language.
 The ordinance will be evaluated based on historical efforts, TCEQ guidelines and EPA sources.
 Construction 5.2.2 Construction Site Plan Review Yes A construction site stormwater runoff control program was developed and implemented to assure adequate design, implementation, and maintenance of BMPs at construction sites within the MS4s' service areas to reduce pollutant discharges and protect water quality.
 The BMP will be assessed and amended as required to assure compliance with the additional requirements including but not limited to development of inspection reports, public input, to frequency of inspections, to approval process of plans, and delivery of enforcement information.
-Construction 5.2.3 Site Inspection and Policy Enforcement Yes The LRGVSWTF construction site stormwater runoff control program has an inspection and enforcement component.
-The MS4s developed or are developing procedures for site inspection and enforcement of control measures.
-The MS4s will continue to evaluate in house staff and identify resources to implement and improve this BMP.